SalziCantAim/Improved-Kovaaks-Discord-RPC/README.md

 ## Features

 - Displays current scenario name on Discord
-- Shows local and session high scores
+- Displays local and session high scores
-- Syncs with Kovaak's online leaderboards
-- Minimizes to system tray
-- Auto-starts with Windows (optional)
-- Lightweight native application
+- Adds a "Play" Button for both Scenarios and Playlists for people to also play
+- Can sync most online Highscores if wanted
+- Lightweight app (will hopefully improve this but currently ~100mb ram honestly kinda shit.)

 ## Requirements